 The currency in Burma is the Kyat.
 We will exchange money as a group on the first day but make sure you bring extra cash for tips and also a major credit card since Burma finally is able to take credit cards in many places.

 U.S. citizens must have a passport which is valid for at least six months after your arrival date.
 U.S. passport holders must have an e-visa to enter Burma, which you will apply for online.
 I will give everyone instructions on how and when to apply for your e-visa as it is a lot of questions but is easy to apply.
 I love doing visas for foreign countries online!

 Burma uses 230 Volts, 50 Hz alternating current as the power source.
 Plugs and sockets have either grounded / earthed 3 Pin connections (Type D) or ungrounded 2 pin connections (Type C).
 You will need a plug adapter in order to use U.S. appliances.
 We recommend getting a universal adapter.
 View more information about electrical standards around the world.

-Hepatitis A: The CDC recommends this vaccine because you can get hepatitis A through contaminated food or water in India, regardless of where you are eating or staying.
+Hepatitis A: The CDC recommends this vaccine because you can get hepatitis A through contaminated food or water in Burma, regardless of where you are eating or staying.

 Malaria: Usually you do not need to take Malaria pills for Burma but talk to your doctor about how to prevent malaria while traveling.
 You may need to take prescription medicine before, during, and after your trip to prevent malaria, especially if you are visiting low-altitude areas.
 See more detailed information about malaria in Burma.